infernocadet/comp2123/Assignments/assignment-1.md

 Termination:

 The loop termiantes when $i >= j$, which means that are no more unique pairs to consider.
+The algorithm has exhaustively considered all possible pairs without redundancy or omission.
 The count reflects all valid pairs, as determined by the loop invariant that has been maintained.

+Moreover, if there are no pairs, count will remain as 0, and the algorithm will return with 0.
+When the array is empty, the while loop will never execute, and the algorithm will return the default value of count, which is 0, handling edge cases.

 *c) Analyse the running time of your algorithm.*